 Presently, I am obsessed with heightened material that evocatively unpacks the social-political tragedies of our nation.
 I have a vast background in developing new plays, abstract musicals, adaptations, African American classics, and poetic texts.
 I love plays with expansive, intricate play-worlds where an audience can be both visually and aurally transported.
 Above all else, I am committed to leading a creative environment where actors and collaborators build radical-joyous community and partnerships.

-Select credits include: Name Calling (The Kennedy Center, Dance Place), The Homecoming Queen workshop (New Harmony Project), New Shoes (Drama League Directorfest), Morning in America (Primary Stages), Black Girl Magic (National Black Theatre), TEMBO!
+Select credits include: Cullud Wattah (The Public Theater Studio 2019), As Is (The Lark), Pipeline (Detroit Public Theater), NIKE (A.C.T New Strands Festival), Gloria (American Academy of Dramatic Arts), Name Calling (The Kennedy Center, Dance Place), The Homecoming Queen workshop (New Harmony Project), New Shoes (Drama League Directorfest), Morning in America (Primary Stages), Black Girl Magic (National Black Theatre), TEMBO!
 (Zanzibar International Film Festival), Daughters of the Bayou (Weeksville Heritage Center).
 Assistant Director: Oedipus El Rey (The Public Theater), Fucking A (Signature Theater), The Bubbly Black Girl Sheds Her Chameleon Skin (NY City Center), The Death of the Last Black Man (Signature Theatre).
-Upcoming workshops and residences: The Movement/NYU Festival of Voices and playwrights Stacey Rose and Ali Bennet.

-Drama League Alumni and 2016 Lilly Award Winner for Emerging Directors.
+Fellow of WP Theater’s 2018-20 Lab, Drama League Alumni, and 2016 Lilly Award Winner for Emerging Directors.

 Portrait by Emma Pratte